ommahajan0208/DataQuest25/README.md

 ---

-## Results

-Successfully achieved **3rd place** in the competition with a strong macro F1 score through:
-- Iterative feature engineering
-- Extensive hyperparameter tuning
-- Multiple ensemble strategies
-- Rigorous cross-validation

----

 ## License

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.